 Have you found it super-duper challenging to set financial boundaries?
 Join the club.
-But we’re here with good news: Setting some simple guidelines on how to save and spend your dollars can be a game changer.
+But, we have good news!
+Setting some simple guidelines on how to save and spend your hard-earned dollars can be a game-changer.
 We’re talking about the 50/30/20 budgeting rule.

-These are the must-haves: the things you absolutely need to get by in the day to day.
+Simply put, these are the must-haves or essentials: the things you absolutely need to get by in the day to day.
 Fifty percent of your after-tax income should cover your most necessary costs.

-Examples: rent, utility bills, health insurance premiums, groceries, a mass transit pass, gas for your car.
+Examples: rent or mortgage payments, utility bills, health insurance premiums, groceries, a mass transit pass, gas for your car.

-Expenses like car payments, minimum credit card and other debt payments also fall under your needs.
-While these Needs may be easy enough to remember, one missed payment could do some damage to your credit score, lead you to defaulting on a loan, or even losing your car.
+Expenses like car payments, minimum credit card payments, and other debt responsibilities also fall under your needs.
+While these needs may be easy enough to remember, one missed payment could do some damage to your credit score.
 And having tip-top credit helps future you.
 How?
-It plays a major role in making sure you can snag decent terms and rates on future cards and loans.
+It plays a major role in making sure you can snag decent terms and interest rates on future cards and loans.

-This is the fun bucket: all the things you enjoy but aren’t necessarily essentials.
+This is the fun bucket: all of the things you enjoy but aren’t necessarily essentials.
 Anything in the “wants” bucket is optional if you boil it down.

-Examples: eating out, clothes, cool gadgets, money spent on hobbies, fiber optics internet, that Netflix subscription.
+Examples: eating out, clothes, electronic gadgets, money spent on hobbies, vacations, that Netflix subscription.

-How can you separate your Needs versus Wants, especially if they’re currently lumped together in your brain as being of equal importance?
+How can you separate your needs versus your wants, especially if they’re currently lumped together in your brain as being of equal importance?

 Savings & Debt (20%)

-Here, we’re talking about all things related to savings and debt.
+Here, we’re talking about all things related to savings, debt, and other financial goals.

 Examples: emergency fund, retirement account, debt payments, etc.

-Often, this bucket gets neglected, and treated like the ugly, muted stepchild of the 50/30/20 rule bunch.
-That’s because your money can easily get gobbled up by your Needs, which are louder; and your Wants, which have natural appeal.
+Often, this bucket gets neglected and might be considered the least exciting to put your money toward.
+That’s because your income can easily get taken over by your needs, which are obviously important, and your wants, which inevitably have a natural appeal.

-If you’re struggling with how to parcel out that remaining bit of your take-home between savings and debt, it might be best to focus on your emergency fund first.
+If you’re struggling with how to parcel out that remaining bit of your take-home pay between savings and debt, start by focusing on your emergency fund.
 Why’s that?
-Well, if you don’t have a money cushion, should the unexpected happen where your finances take a hit, you’ll most likely be digging a deeper debt hole.
-If you can swing it, aim to set aside at least 20% of your paycheck to cover this base.
+Well, if you don’t have at least 6 months of living expenses set aside in the case of a sudden event or job loss, your finances will otherwise take a big hit.
+If you can swing it, aim to set aside at least 20% of your paycheck to cover this base first.

-An important thing to tune into is how you divvy up your income based on your Wants, Needs, and Savings & Debt.
-In other words, how much money gets dropped into your bank account after taxes are accounted for, and what’s the exact amount you’re working with when it comes to the 50/30/20 budget rule.
+An important thing to tune into is how you divvy up your income based on your wants, needs, and savings.
+In other words, how much money gets dropped into your checking account after taxes are accounted for, and what’s the exact amount you’re working with when it comes to the 50/30/20 budget rule.

 Next, do some simple math to figure out how much money goes into each bucket.
-If your take-home pay is $2,000, then the rule says to set $1,000 aside for your Needs, $600 for your Wants, and $400 for Savings & Debt.
-If you find that they don’t quite fall in line, don’t worry.
+If your take-home pay every 2 weeks is $2,000, then the rule would say to set $1,000 aside for your needs, $600 for your wants, and $400 for your savings.
+If you find that they don’t quite fall in line, that’s okay!
 This is the perfect time to roll up your sleeves and make some tweaks, so it will work for your financial circumstances!

-Lowering your Needs can be a bit tricky, especially since most of these costs are unavoidable.
-There’s only so much you can cut back on.
-But it’s not impossible.
+Cutting the cost of your needs can be a bit tricky, especially since most of these costs are unavoidable.
+There’s only so much you can cut back on, but it’s not impossible.

-Go through each expense and see what you can do to cut back on costs.
-Can you reach out to your internet provider and see if they have any special promos you can hop on?
-Are there any shopping apps that give you the lowdown on discounted groceries?
+Start by going through each expense and see what you can do to reduce monthly costs.
+Can you reach out to your cell phone provider and see if it has any special promos you can take advantage of?
+Are there any shopping apps that give you coupons or the lowdown on discounted groceries?

-Another way to cut back on your Wants?
+Looking for another way to cut back on your wants?
 You can also try the “swap it, don’t stop it” tactic.
 Instead of dropping an expense entirely, look for lower-cost alternatives.
-Can you check out a book from the library, or ask your Buy Nothing group if they might have a copy on hand?
-Is there a friend who can loan you a digital copy?
+If you enjoy reading, instead of buying new books every month, maybe borrow them from your local library or swap with a friend.
 That sort of thing.

-The key: Find that spending middle ground among the three main categories, and make some tweaks.
+The key: Find that spending middle ground among the 3 main categories, and make some adjustments.
 It won’t be an overnight shift by any means.
-But making changes and seeing where you can slash expenses can help
+But making changes and seeing where you can slash expenses can help over time.

 Give your savings bucket some love by doing the following:

-• Set up auto-transfers: If you’re a Chime member, make the most of Automatic Savings, which, well, rounds up each transaction you make on your debit card to the nearest dollar.
-Then, it saves the difference and moves that money from your Spending to your Savings account.
+- Set up automatic transfers: If you’re a Chime member, make the most of Automatic Savings, which rounds up each transaction you make on your debit card to the nearest dollar.
+Then, it saves the difference and moves that money from your Checking to your Savings account.
 This way, you are saving money without having to think twice about it.